coltoncs/react-gatsby-bulma-netlify/src/pages/about/index.md

 ---
 ### Built with React and Gatsby

 This website was built entirely using Gatsby, a static site generator for React.
-I have experience with a variety of different web frameworks, however React's seperation of components by functionality and breadth of features was what caught me.
-And with libraries such as react-spring, creating an animated UI is both quick and easily-extendable.
 It follows the JAMstack architecture by using Git as a single source of truth, and Netlify for continuous deployment, and CDN distribution.

 ### Hosted on and powered by Netlify